my-language-skills/extensions-for-pressbook/README.md

 ## Canonical

 Canonical package provides network administrators with ability to choose canonical URL of cloned books (clone's canonical URL or father's canonical URL).
 This functionality works only with "The SEO Framework" plugin active.
-A checkbox is now available in Appearance -> EFP Customization page of the clone.
-If the clone is featured the checkbox is focusable and it's possible to make the choice, otherwise the checkbox is not focusable and the canonical URL is the one of the clone by default.
+A checkbox is available in Appearance -> EFP Customization page if the current book is a clone.
+If is also featured the checkbox is focusable and it's possible to make the choice, otherwise the checkbox is not focusable and the canonical URL is the one of the father by default.

 ## Original Mark